rmm5t/ryan.mcgeary.org/_posts/2012-09-13-disable-chrome-print-dialog-use-osx-instead.md

     $ defaults write com.google.Chrome DisablePrintPreview -boolean true

-This works, but also completely disables the Chrome print dialog altogether, so there's no way to use it with a different keyboard shortcut in the event that you wanted to test the default behavior that most users experience.
+This works, but also completely disables the Chrome print dialog altogether, so there's no way to use it with a different keyboard shortcut in case you want to test the default behavior that most others experience.